maddimathon/utility-sass/README.md

 <!--/README_HEADER-->

 <!--README_DESC-->
-Sass (scss) utilities to use in a variety of projects.
+Sass (scss) utilities to use in a variety of projects with an opinionated, optionally configurable design token system.
 <!--/README_DESC-->